-- Tap 2 rewards of reading to boost interest in your message.
+- Two rewards you can use to boost audience interest in your message

 Go Beyond the Pyramid

-- Stop bewildering readers by leaving out a key paragraph.
+- How to stop bewildering your readers by leaving out an essential paragraph.
+(Many communicators forget it)

-- Avoid the “muddle in the middle” with our menu of structural approaches.
+- Five ways to avoid the “muddle in the middle”

 Cut Through the Clutter